 Offering live coverage and replays of every match from every round in the regular AFL season, Kayo also has fans covered when it comes to the Finals, including both live and delayed replay of the big day.
 However, if you’re big on all things AFL, Kayo might be the best option for you, covering all matches of the AFLW, the AAMI Community Series, coverage of the NAB Rising Star Award Ceremony and the AFL Draft.

 |Brand||Subscription Type||No. of Screens/same time viewing||Advertised Cost^^/month|

 |^^View important information|

-Broadcasting on Fox Footy (channel 504) or Fox Sports (channel 503), Foxtel provides live streams and on-demand coverage of every game of the regular season, with all finals – except for the Grand Final – also available on Foxtel Now and the Foxtel App.
+Broadcasting on Fox Footy (channel 504) or Fox Sports (channel 503), Foxtel provides live streams and on-demand coverage of every game of the regular season, with all finals – except for the Grand Final.
 Foxtel is also home to a number of AFL talk shows and commentary to keep you up to date on all things footy, making it a handy option for those both new to the AFL or those who have been following for years.

 A free-to-air option, Channel 7 has secured part of the coverage for the AFL season, including all play-off matches and the Grand Final.
-Channel 7 will broadcast up to five games a week – including Friday night, Saturday afternoon, Saturday night, as well as Sunday afternoon – with games shown on either Channel 7 or 7mate, although this will be dependent on which state you’re watching from.
+Channel 7 will broadcast multiple games per week, with games shown on either Channel 7 or 7mate, although this will be dependent on which state you’re watching from.

 - If you want to catch your team in action, be sure to check your local TV guides so that you don’t miss a second of play.
 But you’ll have to put up with the TV ads.